apigee/apigeetool-node/README.md

 `--organization -o` (required) The organization to target.
 `--environment -e` (required) The environment to target.
 `--flowHookName` (required) The pre-defined name of the FlowHook.

+## <a name="Roles and Permissions Operations"></a>Roles and Permissions Operations

+Operations on Roles, Permissions and User assignment.
+The general flow is:

+* Create a role
+* Assign Permissions to the Role
+* Assign the Role to a User

+### <a name="createRole"></a>createRole

+Create a role.

+#### Example
+Create role "AllowGetUserRoles".

+    apigeetool createRole -N -o $ORG --roleName AllowGetUserRoles

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--roleName` (required) The name for the role.

+### <a name="getRole"></a>getRole

+Get a role.

+#### Example
+Get role "AllowGetUserRoles".

+    apigeetool getRole -N -o $ORG --roleName AllowGetUserRoles

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--roleName` (required) The name for the role.

+### <a name="deleteRole"></a>deleteRole

+Delete a role.

+#### Example
+Delete role "AllowGetUserRoles".

+    apigeetool deleteRole -N -o $ORG --roleName AllowGetUserRoles

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--roleName` (required) The name for the role.

+### <a name="listRoles"></a>listRoles

+List roles.

+#### Example
+List roles.

+    apigeetool listRoles -N -o $ORG

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.

+### <a name="setRolePermissions"></a>setRolePermissions

+Set Role Permissions for a Role.

+#### Example
+Set Permissions on Role "AllowGetUserRoles" to allow access to list Roles.

+    apigeetool setRolePermissions -N -o $ORG --roleName AllowGetUserRoles --permissions '[{"path":"/userroles","permissions":["get"]}]'

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--roleName` (required) The name for the role.
+`--permissions` Permissions array for path and verbs.

+### <a name="getRolePermissions"></a>getRolePermissions

+Get Role Permissions for a Role.

+#### Example
+Get Permissions on Role "AllowGetUserRoles".

+    apigeetool getRolePermissions -N -o $ORG --roleName AllowGetUserRoles

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--roleName` (required) The name for the role.

+### <a name="assignUserRole"></a>assignUserRole

+Assign existing User to a Role.
+NOTE: User must already exist in Edge.

+#### Example
+Assign "somedeveloper@any.com" to Role "AllowGetUserRoles".

+    apigeetool assignUserRole -N -o $ORG --email "somedeveloper@any.com" --roleName AllowGetUserRoles

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--email` (required) Email for an existing User in Edge.
+`--roleName` (required) The name for the role.

+### <a name="removeUserRole"></a>removeUserRole

+Remove existing User from a Role.

+#### Example
+Remove "somedeveloper@any.com" from Role "AllowGetUserRoles".

+    apigeetool removeUserRole -N -o $ORG --email "somedeveloper@any.com" --roleName AllowGetUserRoles

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--email` (required) Email for an existing User in Edge.
+`--roleName` (required) The name for the role.

+### <a name="verifyUserRole"></a>verifyUserRole

+Verify User assigned to a Role.

+#### Example
+Verify "somedeveloper@any.com" assigned to Role "AllowGetUserRoles".

+    apigeetool verifyUserRole -N -o $ORG --email "somedeveloper@any.com" --roleName AllowGetUserRoles

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--email` (required) Email for an existing User in Edge.
+`--roleName` (required) The name for the role.

+### <a name="listRoleUsers"></a>listRoleUsers

+Get Users assigned to a Role.

+#### Example
+List Users assigned to Role "AllowGetUserRoles".

+    apigeetool listRoleUsers -N -o $ORG --roleName AllowGetUserRoles

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--email` (required) Email for an existing User in Edge.
+`--roleName` (required) The name for the role.

 # <a name="sdkreference"></a>SDK Reference